googleapis/google-cloud-php/Tasks/README.md

 ### Version

-This component is considered beta.
-As such, it should be expected to be mostly stable and we're working towards a release candidate.
-We will address issues and requests with a higher priority.
+This component is considered GA (generally available).
+As such, it will not introduce backwards-incompatible changes in any minor or patch releases.
+We will address issues and requests with the highest priority.

 ### Removal of pull queue

-The past version (V2beta2) supported pull queues, but we removed the pull queue support from V2beta3.
+The past version (V2beta2) supported pull queues, but we removed the pull queue support from V2/V2beta3.
 For more details, read [our documentation](https://cloud.google.com/tasks/docs/alpha-to-beta#pull) about the removal.